Quantum Stochastic Dynamics in Multi-Photon Optics: The Multi-Photon Model

 \subsection{The Channels}

 The construction of the mathematical model for the evolution of the system with measurement should include the interaction system-instrument and the loss.
-This model consists in one photocounter for any field, one homodynes detectors for any subharmonic field, loss in the mirrors and thermal dissipation.
-These are described by finite number of channel of the following form:\\
+These are described by a finite number of channels of the following form:\\